๐Ÿ”ฌGeneral Biology I

 Why This Matters

 Enzymes are the molecular workhorses that make life possible at biological temperatures.
-Every metabolic pathway you'll study in this course—from cellular respiration to DNA replication to protein synthesis—depends on enzymes to proceed fast enough to sustain life.
-You're being tested on your ability to explain how enzymes work mechanistically, why their structure determines their function, and what happens when enzyme activity is altered by environmental factors or regulatory molecules.
+Every metabolic pathway you'll study in this course, from cellular respiration to DNA replication to protein synthesis, depends on enzymes to proceed fast enough to sustain life.
+You need to be able to explain how enzymes work mechanistically, why their structure determines their function, and what happens when enzyme activity is altered by environmental factors or regulatory molecules.

-The AP exam loves enzyme questions because they connect so many big ideas: structure-function relationships, energy transformations, homeostasis, and regulation of biological systems.
-Don't just memorize that enzymes "speed up reactions"—understand the lock-and-key specificity, the energy landscape they reshape, and how cells fine-tune their activity.
-Master these concepts, and you'll be ready for everything from multiple-choice questions about inhibition types to FRQs asking you to interpret enzyme kinetics graphs.
+Enzyme questions connect many of biology's big ideas: structure-function relationships, energy transformations, homeostasis, and regulation of biological systems.
+Don't just memorize that enzymes "speed up reactions."
+Understand the specificity of the active site, the energy landscape enzymes reshape, and how cells fine-tune enzyme activity.
+These concepts show up everywhere, from multiple-choice questions about inhibition types to free-response questions asking you to interpret enzyme kinetics graphs.

 Structure Determines Function